Explanation of Fees

 Students admitted for the Fall semester must submit this deposit by May 1 or within 30 days from their date of admission, whichever is later, to reserve their place in the entering class.
 Students admitted for the Spring semester must submit this deposit by December 1 or within 14 days of their date of admission, whichever is later, to reserve their place in the entering class.

-Fees for auditors and courses taken for audit are the same as those charged for courses taken for credit at both the undergraduate and graduate levels.
-Audited credit hours will be added to hours taken for credit to determine full-time or part-time status for fee assessment purposes.
+Tuition and Fees for courses taken with the audit grading method are charged just as courses taken for credit at both the undergraduate and graduate levels.
+Credit hours taken as audit will be added to hours taken for credit in order to determine full-time or part-time status for fee assessment purposes.
 Special Students are assessed fees in accordance with the schedule for the comparable undergraduate or graduate classification.

 Late Payment Fee

 A 5% fee is incurred on the total account balance at time of assessment once per Fall, and once per Spring on amounts past due.
-An additional 1.5% fee is incurred in subsequent months where a past due balance remains.
+An additional 1.5% fee may be incurred in subsequent months where a past due balance remains.

 Late Registration Fee